trozware/troznet/content/post/2022/swiftui-mac-2022.md

 }
 ```

-This left the display unchanged, but allowed me to use this variable to create a view for rendering and left the controls that should not be part of the image outside:
+This left the display unchanged, but allowed me to use this variable to create a view for rendering, omitting the controls that should not be part of the image:

 ```swift
 Button("Save Chart as Image") {